Joey Archer: Professional boxing career

-Retirement
+Retirement and death

 “Irish” Joey Archer announced his retirement from boxing after the disappointment of these two bitter, close losses to Emile Griffith.
 He ended his career with a record of 45 victories (with 8 by KO) and only 4 defeats.

 Although he never captured a world title, Archer's boxing skills earned him induction into the World Boxing Hall of Fame in 2005.
 He is on the eligibility list of the International Boxing Hall of Fame.

+Archer died at a nursing home on April 25, 2025, at the age of 87.